 Wave’ was created to reduce plastic waste with support from:

 NCP (Svein-Erik Hjerpbakk)

-Tromsø kommune (Bo Eide)
+Tromsø kommune (Bo Eide, waste and environment dept)

 Creative partners: James Chaplin, Christine Cynn

 Language and layout support: Sigbjørn Skåden, Anneli Stiberg, Øystein Kristiansen